ErenKarakas1/Blackjack/README.md

 # Blackjack

-A sample program to play BlackJack
+A sample program to play Blackjack